dbursztynowski/5g-taskforce/looptest/README.md

 3. [Conclusion](./README.md#3-conclusion)

 # 1. Enabling InPlacePodVerticalScaling

 If InPlacePodVerticalScaling is enabled in your cluster you can skip this section and go to [testing](#testing-in-place-scaling-of-pods).
+This is the case if you installed k3s cluster using our Ansible guide.
+Otherwise follow the rest of this section.

 ## 1.1.
 Enable during k3s installation